 If a Commissioner determines that a case is suitable for video conference then the Commission requires parties to ensure they are familiar with the use of this technology.
-Please read the COVID-19 pandemic.
+Please read the Commission's User Guide for VCR during the COVID-19 pandemic.